-Geocells act as a mattress, improving the in-fill material’s flexibility and strength to increase its load-bearing capacity.
-By reducing soil flexibility – by increasing the flexural rigidity.
+Geocells act like a semi-rigid mattress, improving the in-fill material’s apparent cohesion and overall stiffness, thereby increasing its load-bearing capacity by reducing the flexibility of the soil layer and increasing its flexural rigidity.
 The confined space provides a stable and rigid structure that resists bending and deformation.
-The geocells affect the modulus of subgrade reaction (ks) by providing a stiffer and more stable base, which means the in-fill is more resistant to deformation and more even load distribution.
+The geocells affect the modulus of subgrade reaction (ks) by creating a stiffer and more stable composite base, which means this reinforced layer is more resistant to deformation, leading to more even load distribution.
+Another essential effect of using geocells as a reinforcement layer is to prevent rutting on the surface material.
+This issue [rutting], which is caused by the lateral and vertical displacement of unbound materials under repeated traffic loads, is effectively addressed by using geocells, showcasing their versatility in road construction

 The most common applications of geocells in roadways includes: